jtelszasz/blog_project/about.md

 ## Me

 My name is Justin, and by training I'm a mechanical engineer.
 I help write energy efficiency policy for the U.S. Department of Energy but am also interested in data analytics and urban planning.
-I left a PhD program, and so I use this blog as a means for exploring and researching topics I find interesting.
-If you have ideas, data, questions, or problems that you'd like me to explore let me know!
+I'm one of the many fabled PhD dropouts, and so I use this blog as a means for exploring and researching topics I find interesting.
+If you have ideas, data, questions, or problems hit me up!

 [^2]: Fancy avatars provided by [Brandon Mathis](http://brandonmathis.com/projects/fancy-avatars/demo/) under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).